Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-Other/11-API-Generator/Functionality.md

 You can use the action **Add Multiple** to add multiple fields at once.

-System will not allow the following fields to be used on API page:
+The system will not allow the following fields to be used on the API page:
 - Fields with ObsoleteState = Removed.
 - Fields with the following data types: Binary, BLOB, Media, MediaSet, OemCode, OemText, RecordID, TableFilter